short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.22 =

+* Fix: Custom database tables not set primary key instead unique key
+* Fix: Empty alt tag should not be stripped with webp delivery
+* Fix: bug when using S3-offload in combination with webp delivery

 = 4.21.2 =

 Release date March 15th, 2021